priorknowledge/loom/doc/using.md

 * `score` FIXME explain

 **Higher level operations** are supported via the `loom.preql` module.
-Assuming that you have completed an inference run named `my_analysis`, you can create a query server using the following convenience method in `loom.tasks`:
+Assuming that you have completed an inference run named `iris`, you can create a query server using the following convenience method in `loom.tasks`:

     import loom.tasks
     server = loom.tasks.query('iris')